Your Boat Will Be Your New Best Friend!

 Lunch at the Turf Tavern, tiny but iconic.

 Everybody drank here: C.S.
 Lewis, Stephen Hawking, Mrs. Thatcher.
 Liz and Dick; on breaks from the movies or the fights.
 It inspired Thomas Hardy’s Jude The Obscure.
 Bill Clinton failed to inhale here (such a waste).
 But then, in 1963, The Australian Prime Minister, Bob Hawke set a Guinness record for drinking a yard of ale in 11 seconds.
 Now, while undoubtedly impressive, that’s a waste!
-Ale should be sipped (maybe not by the yard) and enjoyed.
+Ale here is very good, how could you taste it?
 You will find the Turf Tavern hidden in an alley – ask a local.

 We try Hook Norton ale.
 This is the first place where we hear that they deliver it by horse-drawn wagon.
 Pete has beef and bone marrow pie – terrific.
 I have a mundane curry.
 We have eaten in English pubs in the past and I forgot the basic rule.
 Eat what they are good at.
 They will make you a salad, but their hearts are not in it.

 Like the other tourists, we wander in the Bodleian Quad, photograph St Mary’s, the Radcliff Camera, and the Bridge of Sighs.
 The people we meet are kind and helpful, but as we have learned elsewhere, a lot of folks don’t know their own towns.
 We’ve lived in a lot of places and we are constantly ashamed of the great sights we ignored when we were locals living near them.